-- Apart from a wristwatch, no items of jewellery are to be worn by students, except for ear-studs as follows: - 1.
-Females: plain studs (one in each ear lobe only) may be worn.
-Cultural, religious or sentimental items may be worn, but only as long as these are not visible. - 2.
+Apart from a wristwatch, no items of jewellery are to be worn by students, except for ear-studs as follows:

+- 1. Females: plain studs (one in each ear lobe only) may be worn.
+Cultural, religious or sentimental items may be worn, but only as long as these are not visible.
+Covering with a plaster is not acceptable. - 2.
 Males: not allowed to wear any studs, including plastic ones. - No body piercing (except for ear studs) is acceptable on the grounds of Health and Safety issues and the Special Character of the school.
 Using a plaster or covering a piercing is not allowed. - Items confiscated will be kept in custody at the owner's risk.
 Parents may collect these items by prior arrangement with the office.